 Incorporate in Delaware

-The company (entity type) our clients select when raising capital from the public or Venture Capitalists is the General Corporation.
-Here are some features of the Delaware General Corporation (C-Corporation):
+When incorporating in Delaware, the company entity type our clients select when raising capital from the public or venture capitalists is the General Corporation.
+Here are some features of the Delaware general corporation (C-Corporation):

 - A Delaware Corporation is required to file an Annual Report which must include: